Jewels of Mary, Queen of Scots: A diamond talks

-It was said that King James or Charles I gave this ring with a heart-shaped diamond to Sir Thomas Warner which passed to his descendents including the surgeon Joseph Warner.
+It was said that King James or Charles I gave this ring with a heart-shaped diamond to Sir Thomas Warner which passed to his descendants including the surgeon Joseph Warner.
 The Warner ring has a rose pear-shaped diamond in a black-enamelled setting.
 The ring was also said to be one which Elizabeth gave to the Earl of Essex and he returned to her from the Tower of London.
 In various 19th-century accounts of the "Essex" and Warner rings, Mary's gift and the verses are associated incorrectly with her marriage to Darnley in 1565.